shekar9160/generic_scraper/README.md

   autologin - use them if you do not want to use autologin keychain UI.
   ``LOGIN_URL`` is a relative url.

-You can also pass auth cookies explicitly: see ``AutologinMiddleware`` docs.

 Pages are stored in CDRv2 format, with the following custom fields inside ``extracted_metadata``: